NedretaShukrieva/Barn-Boss/README.md

-# Barn-Boss
-Object-oriented programming project C++

 # BarnBoss 🌾
+Object-oriented programming project in C++.

 ## Description
 A console-based farm management simulation game built with object-oriented C++.
 Players manage their own farm, trade on a shared market, and complete tasks to earn points and climb the leaderboard.

 ## Features
 - Multi-user system with authentication
 - Farm management (plant crops, raise animals, harvest)
 - Shared marketplace for buying and selling